MahmoudNoureddine/mini-tool/README.md

 # 🧑‍💻 Code Development

+> **Application developed and implemented by:
-> **Developed and implemented by Mahmoud Noureddine**
+> 🔹 Mahmoud Noureddine**

 The weather application was developed using **React with vanilla JavaScript** following a modular architecture to ensure maintainability and scalability.

-The development process focused on separating responsibilities into different layers:
+The development process focused on separating responsibilities into different layers.

+---

-### 1️⃣ Component Layer
+## 1️⃣ Component Layer

 The UI is composed of reusable React components responsible only for displaying data.